 Who Is Liable for a Pedestrian Accident on an Easement?

-Did you know that pedestrian fatalities account for 18% of all crash fatalities?
-The 2023 number of pedestrian deaths was still 14.1% above pre-pandemic levels.
-Pedestrian accidents can be complicated, especially when they occur on an easement.
+The pedestrian fatalities account for 18% of all crash fatalities.
+With respect to 2023, pedestrian deaths still stand 14.1% above pre-pandemic levels.
+Dealing with motor accidents involving pedestrians can get quite complex, especially if the event happened in an easement.

 Definition of Easements

-Easements grant the right to use someone else’s property for a specific purpose, such as walking across a private path to access a public area.
+An easement is a right given to use the property of another for some specific purpose, such as walking across a private path to reach the public area.
+The laws concerning such matters may differ in other states across America.

 Duty of Care for Property Owners